 I’ve largely been quit smoking since June 2015.

 I run about 1,000 – 1,500 miles a year including about 2 dozen races.
 Mostly the races are 5k and 10k races, but I do a few half-marathons, and one marathon, each year.

-As of 2019, I’ve run three marathons.
+As of 2020, I’ve run four marathons.

 If you are over the age of 40, I want to encourage and motivate you to start running, in the hope that it changes your life like it did mine.

 The idea for this podcast is simple: record my runs and share them in a podcast.
 How you use the episodes is up to you, but here are a few ideas.

 You can follow me on Facebook or Instagram, or sign up to receive email updates from me directly.

 If you enjoy the podcast, please consider supporting it as a Patron.